 If you have ANY type of learning disability, be sure you seek help from our Disabled Students Services.
 The EATM coursework is very challenging academically - you should be well prepared to undertake the challenges required.

-What are the differences between the EATM courses, and the Animal Science courses?
+- What are the differences between the EATM courses, and the Animal Science (ANSC) courses?

 In the near future, we hope to develop an Animal Science major with a Degree as well.
-This new major would be available to anyone, with no special application process necessary - but this may be still years away.
+This new major would be available to anyone, with no special application process necessary - but this is still years away.

 One of the first steps is to get in contact with our International Student Office here at Moorpark College.
 The International Student Specialist here at Moorpark will send you a Moorpark College International Student application package.
 This package will tell you the required process you must follow to become a student here in this country, such as obtaining a Visa, and other steps.
 You may need to take the TOEFL Test, and will have to provide documentation to the College of certain funds available for your education.

 or click on the web site - International Student Info at Moorpark College

 You should contact the International Student Office a minimum of 9-12 months before you plan to attend Moorpark College.
 It takes time to process the visa and other governmental paperwork.

 Attention International Students ....
 The cost to attend college here is higher than you may think.
 The tuition will be about $7,000+ per year, plus you need to figure on housing, living, transportation and eating expenses.
 Financial aid IS NOT available for non-US citizens, so you you better look into aid from your home country.